jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

     - Sign in to [github](https://github.com).
     - Visit this Markdown file in the course repository: <https://github.com/jennybc/STAT545A/blob/master/hm01_hw-submission-dryrun.md>
     - Click "Edit".
-    - Make your edit.
+    - Make your edit, using the placeholder built for you if at all possible.
 DO NOT GET CREATIVE OR SLOPPY.
 Look around at what everyone else is doing and make your entry follow the pattern, with only the minimal changes needed to customize for *your* homework.
     - At the bottom of the page, fill in the description, e.g. "Homework #1 submission by Jenny Bryan" and click on "Propose file change" button.
 (Under the hood, this will fork the course repository and create a branch for your change, by default called "patch-1").
     - A page will open that informs you whether there are any merge issues with the change.
 I'm not sure what you will see here -- all of these changes at once do cause merge issues for me, but that is my problem.
     - Assuming you are allowed to, click on "Send pull request".